treeverse/lakeFS/docs/reference/commands.md

 ### lakectl branch delete

-delete a branch in a repository, along with its uncommitted changes (CAREFUL)
+Delete a branch in a repository, along with its uncommitted changes (CAREFUL)

 ```
 lakectl branch delete <branch uri> [flags]